Word on the eat

 And then there’s the French.
 They may have been kicked out in 1953, but they just keep coming back to colonise Phnom Penh’s kitchens.
 But who’s complaining?
 Le Saint Georges (St. 136) lets you dip your digits into gourmet French fare with its tapas menu, which stars several varieties of foie gras.
 Cassoulet, duck, and plenty of potatoes grace its hearty dinner menu.

-Comme à la Maison (St. 57) tops many lists as well, whether its for a full-course dinner or to grab a fresh baguette and some goat cheese tapenade from its next-door shop.
+Comme à la Maison (St. 57) tops many lists as well, whether it’s for a sit-down full-course dinner or to grab a fresh baguette and some goat cheese tapenade from its next-door shop.

-Riverside’s On the Corner le Resto du Coin offers a mix of Khmer, Thai and French – where else can you find cheese fondue, steak tartare, and pineapple fried rice on the same menu?
+On the Corner le Resto du Coin on Riverside offers a mix of Khmer, Thai and French – where else can you find cheese fondue, steak tartare, and pineapple fried rice on the same menu?

-Enso Cafe on St. 240 is popular with brunch-seeking tourists and expats thanks to its finely brewed coffee and excellent Eggs Benedict on its all day breakfast menu.
-Specialising in contemporary Australian cooking, Enso also serves lunch and dinner.
+Enso Cafe on St. 240 is a hit with both tourists and expats thanks to its finely brewed coffee and excellent Eggs Benedict.
+Specialising in contemporary Australian cooking, Enso also serves lunch and dinner, along with an all-day breakfast menu.